dahga/Little-Bits/README.md

 ## Stackholders and their Interests
-Interests are equal with count-down clock.
-Business and public alike can use the website as they choose.
+Interests are equal with the CountDown Applicator.
+Businesses and the public alike, eveyone has access to & can use the website as they choose.

 ### The Software Developer and Maintainer